bxdoan/bxdoan/README.md

 <div align="center">

-> A person who never made a mistake never tried anything new.
+> An unexamined life is not worth living.

-> —  Albert Einstein —
+> — Socrates —

 </div>